catalyst/moodle-auth_saml2/README.md

 Features
 --------

-* Dual login VS forced login for all as an option
+* Dual login VS forced login for all as an option, with ?saml=off on the login page, and ?saml=on supported everywhere
-* user domain mapping
+* user domain mapping TODO
 * Automatic certificate creation

 Feature excluded on purpose: